JaswanthRemiel/gitsush/README.md

 ## FAQ (Frequently Asked Quirks)

 **Q: Why "gshh"?**
-A: Because `git-shush` was too long, and `gshh` sounds like you’re telling Git to "shhh, just do it."
+A: Because `git-sush` was too long, and `gshh` sounds like you’re telling Git to "shhh, just do it."

 **Q: Does it work with branches?**
 A: It pushes to your current branch.
 If you need more control, maybe learn Git properly.
 (Just kidding… but not really.)